 Upon completion of their project, recipients are requested to present this work at a relevant Aerosol Society meeting or conference.

-1. All applicants must be individual members or the applicant’s organisation must be a corporate member of The Aerosol Society and be resident in the United Kingdom, Channel Islands, Isle of Man or Republic of Ireland.
-Recipients will need to be in place before the start of the award.
+1. All applicants must be individual members or the applicant’s organisation must be a corporate member of The Aerosol Society.

-2. Applicants for the DDL Small Research Grant should be focused on projects specifically furthering research into drug delivery to the lungs.
-Applicants for the Aerosol Science Small Research Grant should be focused on any other area of aerosol science.
+2. Applications for the DDL Career Development Grant should be focused on any area of aerosol science, specifically furthering research into drug delivery to the lungs.

-4. The award is open to post-doctoral researchers and academic staff on a named tenure or fixed-term contract which will last the duration of the proposed research project.
+4. The award is open to scientists with a PhD whose post will outlast the duration of the proposed research project.